-An annual three-week period of mourning the destruction of the Holy Temple and the ongoing exile of the Jewish People begins tonight, the 17th of the Hebrew month of Tammuz.
+An annual three-week period of mourning the destruction of the Holy Temple and the ongoing exile of the Jewish People began Saturday, June 30, on the 17th of the Hebrew month of Tammuz.

-The 17th of Tammuz is a minor fast day, from dawn to dusk, marking the date when the Romans breached the walls of Jerusalem in AD 70.
+The 17th of Tammuz is a minor fast day known as Tzom Tammuz, from dawn to dusk, marking the date when the Romans breached the walls of Jerusalem in AD 70.

 This three-week period is called “between the straits” (dire straits) based on Lamentations 1:3: